Timbs v. Indiana

-The Brennan Center, the Drug Policy Alliance, the National Association for the Advancement of Colored People, Americans for Prosperity, FreedomWorks Foundation, the Law Enforcement Action Partnership, and others, represented by Holwell Shuster & Goldberg LLP, have filed an amicus brief in Timbs arguing that the Eighth Amendment’s Excessive Fines Clause should be applied to the states.
-The brief discusses the modern experience with civil asset forfeiture and how it disproportionately affects low-income communities and communities of color, and details how such fines are exactly what the Eighth Amendment’s Excessive Fines Clause was meant to protect against.
+The Brennan Center, the Drug Policy Alliance, the National Association for the Advancement of Colored People, Americans for Prosperity, FreedomWorks Foundation, the Law Enforcement Action Partnership, and others, represented by Holwell Shuster & Goldberg LLP, filed an amicus brief on September 11, 2018 arguing that the Eighth Amendment’s Excessive Fines Clause should be applied to the states.
+The brief discussed the modern experience with civil asset forfeiture and how it disproportionately affects low-income communities and communities of color, and detailed how such fines are exactly what the Eighth Amendment’s Excessive Fines Clause was meant to protect against.

 A primary goal of the Brennan Center’s work to end mass incarceration is to stop the punishment of poverty.
-The Brennan Center believes that these types of fines levied by states and localities should be prohibited by the Eighth Amendment’s Excessive Fines Clause, and is urging the Supreme Court to hold that the Excessive Fines Clause is incorporated against the states.
-Such a holding could be a first step toward transforming the 8th Amendment into a tool to combat the proliferation of court fees and fines around the country that disproportionately impact the poor and people of color.
-The Brennan Center advocates for reshaping public policies around criminal justice fines and fees, and remains at the forefront of identifying and drawing attention to the negative consequences and questionable constitutionality of such fines and fees.
+The Brennan Center advocates for reshaping public policies around criminal justice fines and fees and remains at the forefront of identifying and drawing attention to the negative consequences and questionable constitutionality of such fines and fees.